Former Cincinnati Reds All-Star Bo Diaz Was Tragically Crushed to Death by a Satellite Dish Amid an MLB Comeback Attempt

 Bo Diaz first found success with the Cleveland Indians

-Diaz first appeared in two games for the Boston Red Sox in 1977, but in 1978, he got a significant amount of playing time with the Cleveland Indians.
-Diaz appeared in 44 games that season and hit .236 to go with two home runs, 11 RBIs, and 12 runs scored.
+Diaz first appeared in two games for the Boston Red Sox in 1977.
+Then, in 1978, he got a significant amount of playing time with the Cleveland Indians.
+Diaz appeared in 44 games that season and hit .236 with two home runs, 11 RBIs, and 12 runs scored.

-He then only appeared in 15 games in 1979, but after hitting .227 in 76 games in 1980, Diaz became an All-Star in 1981 with the Indians.
-He ultimately hit .313 in 63 games that season and had seven home runs to go with 38 RBIs and 25 runs scored.
+He only appeared in 15 games in 1979, but after hitting .227 in 76 games in 1980, Diaz became an All-Star in 1981 with the Indians.
+He ultimately hit .313 in 63 games that season and had seven home runs with 38 RBIs and 25 runs scored.

-However, in 1983, the Phillies went all the way to the World Series.
-Diaz went on to hit 15 home runs and had 64 RBIs to go with 49 runs scored.
-He also had a 98.6% fielding percentage in the 134 games he appeared in at catcher.
+However, in 1983, the Phillies went to the World Series.
+Diaz hit 15 home runs and had 64 RBIs to go with 49 runs scored.
+He also had a 98.6% fielding percentage in 134 games as a catcher.
 Diaz only went 2-for-13 at the plate in the NLCS, but in the World Series loss to the Baltimore Orioles, Diaz hit .333 and scored one run.

 Diaz played for the Phillies and Cincinnati Reds in 1985.
 He ultimately appeared in 77 total games that season, went .245 at the plate, and brought home 31 runs.
 The Reds were also pretty good that year, as they went 89-72.

-Diaz then appeared in 92 games for the Reds in 1988 but only went .219 at the plate.
+Diaz appeared in 92 games for the Reds in 1988 but only went .219 at the plate.
 He then played in 43 games in 1989 and only hit .205.
 The 1989 season was his last in the MLB, and Cincinnati only went 75-87 that year.
-In 1990, though, the Reds went on to win the World Series after going 91-71 in the regular season.
+In 1990, though, the Reds won the World Series after going 91-71 in the regular season.

 For his career, Diaz had a .255 batting average to go with 87 home runs, 452 RBIs, and 327 runs scored.